Selfdual 4-Manifolds, Projective Surfaces, and the Dunajski-West Construction: The inverse construction from projective pairs

 for the conformal structure, where $\theta_{AA'}$ is the dual coframe.
-There is of course now the freedom to change the trivializations of $S$ and $S'$: then $\lam$ undergoes a M\"obius transformation whose coefficients are functions on $M$, while $L_0$ and $L_1$ get replaced by independent linear combinations, again with functions on $M$ as coefficients.
+There is of course now the freedom to change the trivializations of $S$ and $S'$: then $\lambda$ undergoes a~M\"obius transformation whose coef\/f\/icients are functions on $M$, while $L_0$ and $L_1$ get replaced by independent linear combinations, again with functions on $M$ as coef\/f\/icients.

-Now suppose $\ell\colon L\to S$ is a selfdual $\beta$-surface foliation.
-Then, pulling back to $F$ and composing with Lax pair yields a line subbundle $L_A(\ell)$ of the Lax distribution which is also tangent to the inverse image of the curves in $Z$ (which project to the $\beta$-surface foliation in $M$).
-Let $(x_0,x_1)$ be components of the (local) leaf space projection $M\to N$ of the $\beta$-surface foliation, and let $(\del_{x_0}, \del_{x_1})$ be lifts of the induced coordinate vector fields on $N$.
+Now suppose $\ell\colon L\to S$ is a~selfdual $\beta$-surface foliation.
+Then, pulling back to $F$ and composing with Lax pair yields a~line subbundle $L_A(\ell)$ of the Lax distribution which is also tangent to the inverse image of the curves in $Z$ (which project to the $\beta$-surface foliation in $M$).
+Let $(x_0,x_1)$ be components of the (local) leaf space projection $M\to N$ of the $\beta$-surface foliation, and let $(\partial_{x_0}, \partial_{x_1})$ be lifts of the induced coordinate vector f\/ields on $N$.